 If a specific contract release is broad in scope, then it is conditional.
-For example, if a government contract bases the release on something that could occur in the future, (such as receiving payment at a future date) then arguably the FAR release of claims is conditional.
+For example, in the release form, if a government contract bases the release on something that could occur in the future, (such as receiving payment at a future date) then arguably the FAR release of claims is conditional.

-- Contractors must carefully review their government contract release for language and legal implications.
+- Companies must carefully review their government contractor mutualrelease of claims language and its legal implications.

 - Businesses can literally lose out on millions in hard-earned money if they make a mistake with a contractor release of claims statement.